cprg210/cprg210.github.io/_posts/2020-07-16-day-15-mongoose.md

 $ npm install mongoose
 ```

-**MongoDB Connection String** The connection string that you copy and paste from the Connection window in MongoDB Atlas contains `<` and `>` characters.
-Be sure to remove those when you enter your DB name, username & password.
-{: .notice--warning}

 When you have completed the steps, your `.env` file should look something like this:

 ```shell